The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 Americans with Disabilities Act (ADA) | 1990 | Title II - State and local governments.
 Title III - Public accommodations and commercial facilities. |

-ADA.gov | The ADA was signed into law in 1990 when the Internet was in its infancy and the WWW a year old.
-As a reasult, the ADA does not include references to either the Internet or WWW.
+ADA.gov | The ADA was signed into law in 1990 when the Internet was in its infancy and the WWW was barely a year old.
+As a result, the ADA does not include references to either the Internet or WWW.
 Over time, some courts have adopted the WCAG 2.0 Level AA as the accessibility standard for compliance under the ADA. |

-21st Century Integrated Digital Experience Act (IDEA) | 2018 | Federal agencies | Energy.gov | IDEA does not explicitly reference WCAG.
+21st Century Integrated Digital Experience Act (IDEA) | 2018 | Federal agencies | Energy.gov | IDEA does not explicitly refer to WCAG.
 However, it mandates compliance with Section 508 of the Rehabilitation Act, which incorporates WCAG 2.0 Level A and Level AA standards in its accessibility guidelines. |

 By incorporating the WCAG 2.0 guidelines into the 508 standards, we are getting the best and latest thinking of hundreds of accessibility experts all over the world, as well as harmonizing internationally with those countries who have also adopted the WCAG 2.0 guidelines in their accessibility efforts.